 (They’re all good.
 Read them all).

-#4 – You Payoff A Debt Early
+Milestone #4.
+You Pay Off A Debt Early

-Yes.
-You know guacamole is extra but you get it anyways.
+Yes, you know the guac is extra.
+But you get it anyway.
 It’s a good night.

 A month later it feels good not to have to make a payment.